 Developers of enterprise apps face several challenges that can alter the architecture of the app during development.
-Therefore, it's important to build an app so that it can be modified or extended over time.
-Designing for such adaptability can be difficult, but typically involves partitioning an app into discrete, loosely coupled components that can be easily integrated together into an app.
+Therefore, it's important to build an app so that it's flexible and can be easily modified or extended over time.
+Designing for such flexibility can be difficult, but typically involves partitioning an app into discrete, loosely coupled components that can be easily integrated together into an app.